eth-protocol-fellows/protocol-studies/docs/wiki/research/PBS/ET.md

 * What would be the exact mechanics of the ticket pricing mechanism?*

 * What are the fork-choice implications of execution ticketing?
-    * there might be multiple valid entries in forkchoice within the same slot
+    * there might be multiple valid entries in fork-choice within the same slot
     * payload equivocation causes a head split view

 * How do execution tickets alter the designs of preconfirmations